calipho-sib/nextprot-docs/pages/learn-protein-lists.md

 There are four ways to create a list:

 1. Select "Create New List" and **enter a list** of neXtProt accession numbers (start with NX_).
-2. Select "Create New List" and **upload a file** with a list of neXtProt accession numbers.
+2. Select "Create New List" and **upload a file** with a list of either neXtProt or UniProtKB accession numbers.
 3. Save the contents of the cart as a list (see below).
 4. Combining lists (see Managing lists below).